Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Code-of-Conduct-at-Event.md

 # Code of Conduct at Event

-Metric Question: How does the Code of Conduct for events support diversity and inclusion?
+Metric Question: How does the Code of Conduct for the event support diversity and inclusion?

 ## Questions